PaulEmmanuelSotir/DeepCV/README.md

 __By Paul-Emmanuel SOTIR <paulemmanuel.sotir@oultook.com>__
 _This project is under Open Source MIT License, see [./LICENSE](./LICENSE) or more details._

-__WIP: This Project is still under active developement, at an early stage of developement__
+__WIP: This Project is still under active development, and at an early stage of development__

-DeepCV is a Kedro PyTorch project which aims to simplify implementation of simple vision tasks.
-DeepCV allows to easily define vision processing pipelines by leveraging recent DeepLearning algorithms along with usual OpenCV tools.
+DeepCV is a Kedro PyTorch project which aims to simplify the implementation of simple vision tasks.
+DeepCV allows you to easily define vision processing pipelines by leveraging recent DeepLearning algorithms along with the usual OpenCV tools.

-Some of DeepCV main features includes:
+Some of DeepCV's main features are:
-- Custom lossless Image and video compression codec using learned arithmetic encoder policy to minimize images and video sizes (which means faster streaming, faster reading from disk, lower storage size)
+- Custom lossless Image and video compression codec using learned arithmetic encoder policies to minimize image and video sizes (which means faster streaming, faster reading from disk, lower storage size)
-- Feature extraction and matching using lightweight CNNs, allowing better reliability and reproducibility of image processing pipelines compared to implementation relying on classical feature  extractors like SIFT, ORB, ...
+- Feature extraction and matching using lightweight CNNs, improving the reliability and reproducibility of image processing pipelines compared to implementations that rely on classical feature extractors such as SIFT, ORB, ...
-- [`deepcv.meta`](./src/deepcv/meta) python module contains various utilities to make easier to [define models](./src/deepcv/meta/base_module.py), [train models with ignite](./src/deepcv/meta/ignite_training.py), [search hyperparameters with NNI](./src/deepcv/meta/hyperparams.py), follow and visualize training experiments with MLFlow/kedro/TensorboardX..., [preprocess](./src/deepcv/meta/data/preprocess.py) and [augment data](./src/deepcv/meta/data/augmentation.py), schedule learning rate(s) with [One Cycle policy](./src/deepcv/meta/one_cycle.py), perform meta-learning thanks to various tools like [`HyperparametersEmbedding`](./src/deepcv/meta/hyperparams.py) and thanks to meta deep-learning abstractions (e.g. [`Experiment`, `DatasetStats`, `Task`, `Hyperparameters`, `HyperparameterSpace`](./src/deepcv/meta/data/training_metadata.py)) stored at each experiments in a 'metadataset', ...
+- The [`deepcv.meta`](./src/deepcv/meta) python module contains various utilities to make it easier to [define models](./src/deepcv/meta/base_module.py), [train models with ignite](./src/deepcv/meta/ignite_training.py), [search hyperparameters with NNI](./src/deepcv/meta/hyperparams.py), follow and visualize training experiments with MLFlow/kedro/TensorboardX..., [preprocess](./src/deepcv/meta/data/preprocess.py) and [augment data](./src/deepcv/meta/data/augmentation.py), schedule learning rate(s) with [One Cycle policy](./src/deepcv/meta/one_cycle.py), perform meta-learning thanks to various tools like [`HyperparametersEmbedding`](./src/deepcv/meta/hyperparams.py) and as well as meta deep-learning abstractions (e.g. [`Experiment`, `DatasetStats`, `Task`, `Hyperparameters`, `HyperparameterSpace`](./src/deepcv/meta/data/training_metadata.py)) stored for each experiments in a 'metadataset', ...
-- [`deepcv.meta.base_module.DeepcvModule`](./src/deepcv/meta/base_module.py) Base class for easier DeepCV model defintion: model sub-modules (NN blocks or layers) can be defined in a simple and generic manner in [`./conf/base/parameters.yml`](./conf/base/parameters.yml) and a shared image embedding block of a few convolution layers can allow transfert learning between any DeepCV image models by sharing, training, forking and/or merging these shared weights.
+- [`deepcv.meta.base_module.DeepcvModule`](./src/deepcv/meta/base_module.py) A base class for easier DeepCV model definition: model sub-modules (NN blocks or layers) can be defined in a simple and generic manner in [`./conf/base/parameters.yml`](./conf/base/parameters.yml) and a shared image embedding block of a few convolution layers can allow learning to be transferred between any DeepCV image models by sharing, training, forking and/or merging these shared weights.
-- [`./conf/base/parameters.yml`] can also specify data augmentation and preprocessing recipes
+- [`./conf/base/parameters.yml`] can also specify data augmentation and preprocessing recipes.
 - ...

 ## Install instructions

-### Alternative #1: Install from this repository
+### Method #1: Install from this repository
 ``` shell
 git clone ...
 ...